 This one destroyed my relationship with my ex-wife.
 I never expressed how I truly felt.
 I've now learned to voice my opinions openly and be honest with my spouse.
 It's the same in the workplace.
 Yes.
 This person is livid.
 They're just not being honest with you.
 I find that whenever I use this phrase I don't feel like I can be honest with the person.
 Learn to express how you feel.

 I once had a disagreement with a friend that took place over text messaging.
-When they dropped the 'whatever' response I almost went through the roof.
+When they dropped the "whatever" response I almost went through the roof.
 It was infuriating because I knew that they did care, they just didn't want to keep that discussion going.
-Yes this person is mad, and now you are too.
+The phrase signals that this person is mad, and now you are too.
 It's not helping.

 Related: The Hidden Costs of Ignoring Email